MicrosoftDocs/power-automate-docs/articles/environments-overview-maker.md

 Some examples:

 - You are creating a flow that uses a connection to the Microsoft Common Data Service.
-In this scenario, the flow and the common data service reside in the same environment.
+In this scenario, the flow and the Common Data Service reside in the same environment.
 This ensures all the data is isolated within that environment (isolation boundary).
 - You are creating a flow for your Human Resources department.
 You want to ensure that only users in your Human Resources department have access to the flow.
 For example, you don't want your Sales group to use the flow.
 In this scenario, you can use a separate environment, which only the HR users have permissions, to host the flow, and any resources the flow uses, including gateways or connections.
 - There are users in Europe that use a flow to show SharePoint data.
 In this scenario, create an environment in Europe that hosts the flow, and the SharePoint connection.
 This Europe environment gives the European users the best performance, as all resources are local to Europe (data locality).